mpeter92/Azure-Automate-runbooks/Email admins last sign in report/Readme.md

-# Email the inactive users with Azure Automation accounts.
+# Email the Admins a last sign in report.
-This guide will give steps to create an azure automate runbook to find a list of inactive users and email them.
+This guide goes through the steps to create an azure automate runbook to generate the last sign in report and email them to specific email addresses.
 **
 ## Step 1 - Install the graph and exchange powershell modules